Guyvinay/python-python/Flask-03-Advance-CRUD/REACME.md

 Install Flask and Required Packages: Install Flask and additional packages you'll need for this project.
 You'll want Flask-SQLAlchemy for database management and a password hashing library (e.g., Flask-Bcrypt) for secure password storage.

 -> pip install Flask Flask-SQLAlchemy Flask-Bcrypt

+or Consider Using MongoDB
+-> pip install Flask-PyMongo